qixuchen/Robust_Interact/Code/ExistingAlg/readme.txt

 11. UtilityApprox

 This package also provides the real datasets.
-Make sure there is a folder called "input/" and a folder "output/" under the working directory.
+Make sure there is a folder called "input/" and a folder called "output/" under the working directory.
 They will be used for storing the input/output files and some intermediate results.

 Usage Step